Couleslaw/Project-L/docs/FunctionDocs/index.md

 ![New Game](images/new-game.png)

-Karel added his NEAT player to the Json defining available AI players, as specified in the [AI Player Guide](../AIPlayerGuide/index).
+Karel added his NEAT player to the INI file defining available AI players, as specified in the [AI Player Guide](../AIPlayerGuide/index).
 He wants to test if it works correctly by playing a game against it.

 He clicks on the dropdown menu for the type of the first player, selects "Human" and enters his name.
 From the dropdown menu for the second player he chooses "NEAT" and come ups with a name for it.